 Payments by family members to spouses during marriages may not be clearly identified at the time of the advance.
 Post-separation one spouse may have a strong incentive to characterize payments as a gift, while the other wishes to characterize the payments as a loan.
 There are a number of relevant factors in determining whether a payment was a gift or a loan:

 At Boulby Weinberg LLP, we have considerable experience working with high-net-worth families in a variety of family law disputes.
-We are skilled at navigating complex financial arrangements, family trusts, and international property matters to ensure our clients preserve their rights and protect their assets whenever possible.
+We are skilled at navigating complex financial arrangements, inheritances, family trusts, and international property matters to ensure our clients preserve their rights and protect their assets whenever possible.
 We will advise on structuring finances to protect your assets and work to secure your rights in a divorce or separation.

 Families with significant assets to protect require a family lawyer who understands their needs and can effectively protect their rights in a complex dispute.
-At Boulby Weinberg LLP, we have extensive experience assisting divorcing couples with securing their assets and routinely advise on wealth protection measures before, during and after marriage.
+At Boulby Weinberg LLP, we have extensive experience assisting divorcing couples with securing their assets and routinely advise on inheritance and wealth protection measures before, during and after marriage.

 To arrange a consultation with a knowledgeable lawyer at Boulby Weinberg LLP, please complete our confidential online questionnaire, which will provide you with valuable preliminary information tailored to your situation.
 A representative from our firm will contact you within one business day to discuss your matter further and arrange an initial meeting.
 To contact our firm without completing the questionnaire, please reach out to us online, or call us at 647-494-0113 ext.
 102.